 COVID-19 UPDATE: The FCRA/Chaffee Crossing office is open to visitors by appointment.
 Staff and visitors are requested to follow safe social distancing protocols.
 Public meetings will be held in the Chaffee Crossing Media Center, 7801 Ellis St., Fort Smith.
 Please call 479.452.4554 or email firstname.lastname@example.org to schedule an appointment or for assistance.

-Chaffee Crossing is the economic development engine of western Arkansas and the center point of the nation’s crossroads for business.
+Chaffee Crossing is the economic development engine of western Arkansas located at the center point of national business.

-Over $1.65 BILLION in capital investments have resulted in 17 corporate and regional headquarters, more than 3,250 jobs and 1,050 students by 2024, 29 residential developments, and a variety of amenities resulting in an exciting, vibrant mixed-use community.
-People and businesses alike are drawn to the Chaffee Crossing lifestyle because this is Arkansas’ premier community where Smart Growth planning is key.
+Over $2.3 BILLION in capital investments have resulted in multiple corporate and regional headquarters and created more than 4,100 jobs.
+This is home to a medical school with an enrollment of 1,100 medical students by 2026. a rehabilitation hospital, 42 residential neighborhoods, and a variety of amenities resulting in an exciting, vibrant, mixed-use community.
+People and businesses are drawn to the Chaffee Crossing lifestyle because this is Arkansas’ premier planned community.

 Since 1975 and the arrival of Vietnamese refugees, Fort Chaffee has been a relocation center for those displaced from their homes due to war and natural disasters.
 Because of Fort Chaffee, a Vietnamese community took hold in Fort Smith.
 The work at Fort Chaffee and area sponsors helped Vietnamese people relocate after trips by boats and airplanes to flee Vietnam at the end of the war.